Kia ora koutou katoa, and welcome to Child Poverty Action Group New Zealand's May newsletter.

 More details to come

 For the latest news, blogs and policy updates related to child poverty, check out our Facebook page.

 We are working hard at ensuring we highlight items of significance and relevance to child poverty in New Zealand, and take note of what is going on in other countries so that we can find out what works for children and what doesn't.
 We also aim to keep you up-to-date on local seminars that are useful and informative, as well as events that will be entertaining, and links to campaigns by other organisations in the child wellbeing network.

 We need your help to spread the word, and we care about what you think.
 So join us on Facebook and Twitter, contribute to the discussion, like and share our posts if you find them meaningful.
 We value your feedback, and invite you to private message us or email us should you have a query or would like to share something with us.
 Our blog posts online also invite you to comment and share via social media.

 With your help, we can change the narrative about poverty in Aotearoa New Zealand and make it a better place for whānau and tamariki, for generations to come.

 Keeping up with CPAG Regional Networks

-Currently CPAG has networks in Whangarei, Wellington, Christchurch, Dunedin and a new network in Nelson.
+Currently CPAG has networks in Whangarei, Wellington, Christchurch, Dunedin and Nelson.